Sciwhylab/DNA_binding_moonlighting-protein_predictor/README.md

 Prediction model
 The model was built on python version 3 and above.Libraries for catboost,pickle and sklearn have to be installed.
-The input file should be in the format provided in the example_data.txt as tab seperated file.
+The input file should be in the format provided in the dataset.tsv as tab seperated file.
 The input file path and the path of the folder for the output file to be written can be provided as arguments.
 The outputs will be written in the folder mentioned.

 Ensemble model